Lemony Snicket's A Series of Unfortunate Events

-The end credits for this dark Hollywood fairytale - one of the most impressive credit sequences of 2004 - are built around a truly original piece of animation, featuring the animated characters of the Baudelaire children and Olaf.
-Director Jamie Caliri talks in depth about the process of creating the animated sequence.
+The end credit sequence for this dark Hollywood fairytale are built around a truly original piece of animation, featuring the Baudelaire children and the evil count Olaf.
+Director Jamie Caliri talks in depth about the process of creating the title sequence.

 Jamie Caliri: "Brent Watts of Axiom Design had the notion of turning the character designs they had created for Lemony's merchandising campaign into an end title sequence.
 They pitched this notion to the producers who agreed to look at story boards.
 Axiom put together storyboards even though they're not an animation or film company.
 The original boards were just shots of illustrations moving inside of picture frames with floating text."

 "They took these boards to Mike Miller of MWP (an editing company).
 Mike looked at the designs of the characters and thought I might be intrigued.
 I was.
 He asked if I could direct this picture-frame sequence.
 I said yes, but felt that they needed more story elements to make it interesting."

 "Meanwhile I read the first three books twice.
 I pitched a more dynamic version of the picture frames to Brent and Axiom.
 These concepts were presented and rejected by the powers that be and we were asked to make something without story.
 'Images floating' was one of the quotes.
 I think they were worried about us making a mess in the kitchen so to speak."